MobileTeleSystems/horizon/docs/backend/install.rst

 You can use virtually any database supported by `SQLAlchemy <https://docs.sqlalchemy.org/en/20/core/engines.html#database-urls>`_, but the only one we really tested is Postgres.

-See :obj:`DatabaseSettings <horizon.backend.settings.database.DatabaseSettings>` for more options.
+See :ref:`Database settings <backend-configuration-database>` for more options.

 Run migrations
 ~~~~~~~~~~~~~~